Azure-Samples/ms-identity-python-webapp/README_B2C.md

 ## Enable authentication

 Run app.py from shell or command line.
-Note that the port needs to match what you've set up in your redirect_uri:
+Note that the port needs to match what you've set up in your **Reply URL**:
 ```Shell
 $ flask run --port 5000
 ```